awsdocs/amazon-eks-user-guide/doc_source/cni-iam-role.md

 ## Create IAM policy for clusters that use the `IPv6` family<a name="cni-iam-role-create-ipv6-policy"></a>

 If you created a cluster that uses the `IPv6` family and the cluster has version `1.10.1` or later of the Amazon VPC CNI plugin for Kubernetes add\-on configured, then you need to create an IAM policy that you can assign to an IAM role\.
 If you have an existing cluster that you didn't configure with the `IPv6` family when you created it, then to use `IPv6`, you must create a new cluster\.
-For more information about using `IPv6` with your cluster, see [`IPv6` addresses for clusters, Pods, and services](cni-ipv6.md)\.
+For more information about using `IPv6` with your cluster, see [Assign IPv6 addresses to clusters, pods, and services](cni-ipv6.md)\.

 1. Copy the following text and save it to a file named `vpc-cni-ipv6-policy.json`\.